 Moreover, you can find flags easily by using the search bar to filter by flag name, tag, key, or description.

 A cornerstone of effective feature flag management is the ability to know when a feature flag is active or safe to remove from your code.
 LaunchDarkly makes this easy with flag statuses.

 Every feature flag has a status that reflects the state of a flag in each environment.
 For example, if the flag is listed as "Active" in your Production environment, LaunchDarkly is currently receiving requests for that flag using your Production SDK key.

 Here are the colors, names, and description of the flag statuses.

 This flag is new and has not been requested yet

 This flag has not been requested for 7 days.

-All users are receiving one variation of this flag.
+All users have been receiving one variation of this flag for 7 days.
 You may be able to remove it from your code.